0cjs/8bitdev/src/tmon/README.md

 - `o` Output (write) to I/O port.
-Parameters are §`p##` or §`p####` for the port address (depending on the size of the machine's I/O address space) and §`d##` for the data to write.
+Parameters are §`p##` or §`p####` for the port address (depending on the size of the machine's I/O address space) and §`v##` for the data to write.
 This applies only to machines with a separate I/O address space.

 - `m` Copy ("Move") memory from §`s####` up to (but not including) §`e####`